otvam/pypeec/docs/content/tutorial.rst

 Entry Points and Scripts
 ------------------------

+PyPEEC can be install from PyPi with the following command: ``pip install pypeec``.

 The entry points of the different tools are located in the ``pypeec.main``

 * Running the tools with files as input/ouput: